Ecovillages in China: Programs and Workshops

 Ecovillages also host workshops and programs geared towards educating the general public about the environment, conservation techniques, and the overall mission of each specific ecovillage.
-One example of this would be rural development programs where local farmers are invited to learn about ways in which they can start using poly cultured farming systems or integrated farming systems that include horticulture, floriculture and agriculture practices.
+One example of this would be rural development programs, where local farmers are invited to learn about the ways in which they can start using poly cultured farming systems or integrated farming systems that include horticulture, floriculture, and agriculture practices.
 Farmers are given advice on what to plant on their farms in order to maximize sources of income.
 These practices would not only help preserve and increase the amount of biodiversity in the land, but also help to make sure that farmers are able to generate an income throughout the year.

 Many also host programs located within the village that relate to health and wellness.
-Self help groups and training groups are usually formed within ecovillages that teach members about skills such as health, hygiene, bank account management, equipment, etc. Members are also encouraged to eat the fresh produce grown at the ecovillage.
+Self-help groups and training groups are usually formed within ecovillages that teach members about skills such as health, hygiene, bank account management, equipment, etc. Members are also encouraged to eat the fresh produce grown at the ecovillage.